robertmok/Geolocation-App/README.md

 The user can drag and drop a text file containing a list of coordinates to calculate the distance (locations.txt).
 The calculation uses the haversine formula and it is done via a web worker.

 The calculated distances is displayed in a table along with the geocoding of the coordinates (street name, city and country) using Nominatim.

+This application is responsive (using Bootstrap) and asynchronous (using AJAX).

+**Note:** The Google API Key is removed from the code.